qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

 - <geotag name="Apartment Complexes" latitude=29.594606835950035 longitude=-95.19829244255006 icon="SETTLEMENT" zoom=TOWN />: Scarsdale is the home of several apartment complexes, where residents and visitors can find shelter and rest.
 The apartment complexes are managed by a superintendent Felix Mitchell who oversees the settlement's housing operations.
 - <geotag name="Houses" latitude=29.593925804421225 longitude=-95.20151109327057 icon="SETTLEMENT" zoom=TOWN />: On the southern edge of the settlement, there are several houses where wealthier residents live.
 - <geotag name="Red Rocket" latitude=29.59794429032526 longitude=-95.19960136043305 icon="ROCKET" zoom=TOWN />: A Red Rocket gas station that provides fuel and vehicle maintenance services for travelers and traders passing through the settlement.
 The gas station is run by a mechanic named Red who oversees the settlement's vehicle maintenance operations.
+- <geotag name="Brahmin Camp Ground" latitude=29.595649365003776 longitude= -95.1932498894829 icon="TRAILER_PARK" zoom=TOWN />: A camp ground where traders and travelers can rest and tend to their brahmin.
+The camp ground is run by a rancher named John who oversees the settlement's brahmin operations.
+- <geotag name="Old Church" latitude=29.593942130561622 longitude= -95.19027800188758 icon="CHURCH" zoom=TOWN />: A large, open auditorium/church that serves as a weekly gathering place for the more pious residents of Scarsdale and nearby settlements.
+Due to the large size of the auditorium, it is also used for town meetings and other large gatherings.

 ### NPCs